dronelektron/garand-reload/README.md

 # Garand reload

-Allows you to reload the M1 Garand even if the clip is not empty
+Allows you to reload the M1 Garand when the clip is not empty

 ### Supported Games